stsewd/fzf-checkout.vim/README.md

 - The current branch or commit will be show at the bottom
 - The first item on the list will be the previous branch
 - Press `alt-enter` to track a remote branch locally (`origin/foo` becomes `foo`)
+- Press `ctrl-n` to create branch locally with the current query as name

 # Configuration